isovalent/ebpf-docs/docs/linux/helper-function/bpf_get_task_stack.md

 <!-- [HELPER_FUNC_DEF] -->
 Return a user or a kernel stack in bpf program provided buffer.
+Note: the user stack will only be populated if the _task_ is the current task; all other tasks will return -EOPNOTSUPP.
 To achieve this, the helper needs _task_, which is a valid pointer to **struct task_struct**.
 To store the stacktrace, the bpf program provides _buf_ with a nonnegative _size_.

 The last argument, _flags_, holds the number of stack frames to skip (from 0 to 255), masked with **BPF_F_SKIP_FIELD_MASK**.
 The next bits can be used to set the following flags:

 **BPF_F_USER_STACK**

 &nbsp;&nbsp;&nbsp;&nbsp;Collect a user space stack instead of a kernel stack.
+The _task_ must be the current task.

 **BPF_F_USER_BUILD_ID**